srijanishere/To-Do-App/README.md

 <br>

-#### Keep contributing and send me feedbacks on how I can improve the app ✨
+#### Keep contributing and share your feedbacks on how to improve the app ✨